Announcing the 2023 Milton Jewell Internship

-Are you a college student who’s looking to build your résumé, get your foot in the door, and make some money this summer?
+Are you a college student looking to build your résumé, get your foot in the door, and make money this summer?
 Are you interested in pursuing a career in nonprofit management, honing your research skills, or developing good general office experience?
-Or maybe you are hoping to learn more about the nonprofit sector, and are passionate about helping your community?
+Or maybe you hope to learn more about the nonprofit sector and are passionate about helping your community.

-The Outer Banks Community Foundation is now accepting applications for our prestigious Milton Jewell Internship Program, and as one of our past scholarship recipients, YOU are invited to apply for this awesome opportunity.
+The Outer Banks Community Foundation is now accepting applications for our prestigious Milton Jewell Internship Program.
+As one of our past scholarship recipients or known college students returning to the area, YOU are invited to apply for this excellent opportunity.

-This summer our Milton Jewell Intern will focus on improving our scholarship program through research, survey creation, and data evaluation.
-This is a great opportunity to develop some general work and office skills that will be advantageous for any future career.
-We are looking for enthusiastic, detail-oriented, and creative individuals who are mature, quick-learning, and hard-working.
+This summer, our Milton Jewell Intern will focus on helping the Community Foundation develop and establish the Outer Banks Center for Nonprofits.
+This new collaborative space will provide flexible office space and services for nonprofits on the Outer Banks.
+This is an excellent opportunity to develop some general work and office skills that will be advantageous for any future career.
+We are looking for enthusiastic, detail–oriented, and creative individuals who are mature, quick learning, and hard-working.

-The intern will work 20 hours per week from our Southern Shores office on the Outer Banks, with flexible hours to accommodate additional employment.
+The intern will work approximately 20 hours per week from our Roanoke Island office, with flexible hours to accommodate additional employment.
 The position pays $12.50 per hour.
-Start and end dates will depend on the intern’s college schedule; however, a 12-week commitment is expected.
-The Milton Jewell Intern will closely with our Scholarship and Office Administrator and our entire staff.
+Start and end dates will depend on the intern’s college schedule; however, a 10-week commitment is expected.
+The Milton Jewell Intern will work closely with our Chief Operating Officer and staff.

-Job duties will be centered around a major research project that will assist the Outer Banks Community Foundation in organizing, further developing, and possibly expanding our scholarship program.
+Job duties will be centered around a significant research project that will assist the Outer Banks Community Foundation in organizing, further developing, and establishing a center that will help address the challenges of securing appropriate office space for nonprofit business operations on the Outer Banks and foster collaboration and networking opportunities.
 Job duties include but are not limited to:

-- Help design and update the Community Foundation’s webpages, as well as (potentially) various print publications, flyers, and brochures to reflect such new surveys.
+- Help design and create a marketing campaign for the new Outer Banks Center for Nonprofits, including updating the Community Foundation’s webpages and (potentially) various print publications, flyers, and brochures to reflect the new offerings.

 - Uphold and promote the mission and values of the Community Foundation.